 I wanted to create a ritual that was like a bath for my mind, body, and soul — cleansing, relaxing, and nourishing.
 Here’s what I did.

 Ritual Bath Recipe

-Rosebuds: Rosebuds are great for the skin–they have anti-inflammatory properties that can calm down almost any skin condition on contact.
-But on a more woo-woo level, they represent love and innocence.
-The scent of rose has aromatherapy benefits, too, so throwing a handful of rosebuds in your bath with help ease anxiety.
+Rosebuds: Rosebuds are great for the skin — they have anti-inflammatory properties that can calm down almost any skin condition on contact.
+But on a more “woo-woo” level, they represent love and innocence.
+The scent of rose has aromatherapy benefits, too, so throwing a handful of rosebuds in your bath can help ease anxiety.

 Dried chamomile: Chamomile tea ice cubes saved my face from an allergic reaction the week of my wedding, and I’ve had a soft spot for these flowers ever since.
 Besides being calming for the skin, chamomile is associated with healing the solar plexus, AKA the gut chakra, which is the center of our personal power.

-Lavender essential oil: Dropping a little bit of lavender oil into the bath will instantly calm your mind, reduce any inflammation in your body, and make for a good night’s sleep.
+Lavender essential oil: Dropping a little bit of lavender oil into the bath is said to calm the mind, reduce inflammation in the body, and make for a good night’s sleep.

 Candle: I’m obsessed with the candles from House of Intuition and always have one burning.
 Right now, I’m working with this SUCCESS candle as I figure out the next steps in my freelance career.
 (P.S.
 Do your candles ever burn black?
 Here’s what it means!)

 Fresh flowers: The more living (or once-living) things incorporated into the ritual, the better.
 It’s just good energy!